Hotmoka/hotmoka/tutorial/Takamaka.md

 # Code Verification <a name="code-verification"></a>

-Code verification checks that code adheres to some constraints, that should guarantee that its execution does not run into errors.
+Code verification checks that code complies with some constraints, that should guarantee that its execution does not run into errors.
 Modern programming languages apply more or less extensive code verification, since this helps programmers write reliable code.
 This can both occur at run time and at compile time.
-Run-time (_dynamic_) code verification is typically stronger, since it can exploit exact information on run-time values flowing thorugh the code.
-However, compile-time (_static_) code verification has the advantage that it runs only once, at compilation time o jar installation, and can prove, once and for all, that some errors will never occur, regardless of the execution path that will be followed at run time.
+Run-time (_dynamic_) code verification is typically stronger, since it can exploit exact information on run-time values flowing through the code.
+However, compile-time (_static_) code verification has the advantage that it runs only once, at compilation time or at jar installation, and can prove, once and for all, that some errors will never occur, regardless of the execution path that will be followed at run time.